techstackmedia/software-engineering-series/README.md

 END FOR
 ```

-The code snippets shows that writting pseudocode is based on your pattern.
+The code snippets show that writing pseudocode is based on your pattern.

-Note that using this keywords like `FOR`, `IF`, `ELSE IF` `ELSE`, `END`, etc are not mandatory because Pseudocode is flexible and allows for the use of alternative keywords or descriptive phrases as long as they effectively convey the intended logic and structure of the algorithm.
+Note that using this keyword like `FOR`, `IF`, `ELSE IF` `ELSE`, `END`, etc. are not mandatory because Pseudocode is flexible and allows for the use of alternative keywords or descriptive phrases as long as they effectively convey the intended logic and structure of the algorithm.

-For example, instead of using "FOR," you could use "REPEAT" or "LOOP."
-Similarly, instead of "END," you could use "STOP" or "FINISH."
+For example, instead of using `FOR`, you could use `REPEAT` or `LOOP`.
+Similarly, instead of `END`, you could use `STOP` or `FINISH`.
 The key is to maintain consistency within your pseudocode and ensure that the chosen keywords or phrases accurately represent the intended flow of the algorithm.
-The example below is the same as the pseudocode above but in a different approach.
+The example below is the same as the pseudocode above but with a different approach.

 ```txt
 Set i as 1